-The key areas of learning this course may draw from are: Legal Studies, Media Studies, Social Studies and Tourism.
-As you will complete one standard per term, the listed standards below are an indication only of what may be available in 2023.
+The key areas of learning this course may draw from are: Legal Studies, Media Studies, Religious Studies, Social Studies and Tourism.
+As you will complete one standard per term, the listed standards below are an indication only of what may be available in 2024.
+Please note that this course will be a combination of Unit Standards and Achievement Standards.

-Standard Type, Standard Number, Version and Standard Title Credits LIT (N or L1 or UER or UEW or UEB) + NUM (Y/N) Internal / External (I/E) FAO (Y/N) Domain Standard is From US27840 v2 Evaluate a concept of justice in relation to a specific situation 4 N N I N Social Science AS91492 v2 Demonstrate understanding of the media representation of an aspect of New Zealand culture or societypv 3 Y N I N Social Science AS91600 v2 Examine a campaign of social action(s) to influence policy change(s) 4 Y N I N Social Science US28216 v3 Demonstrate knowledge of world geography, including the Pacific Islands and Australia, relevant to the travel industry 5 N N I N Social Science
+Standard Type, Standard Number, Version and Standard Title Credits LIT (N or L1 or UER or UEW or UEB) + NUM (Y/N) Internal / External (I/E) FAO (Y/N) Domain Standard is From US27840 v2 Evaluate a concept of justice in relation to a specific situation 4 N N I Z Social Science AS91492 v2 Demonstrate understanding of the media representation of an aspect of New Zealand culture or society 3 Y N I Ζ Social Science AS91600 v2 Examine a campaign of social action(s) to influence policy change(s) 4 Υ N I N Social Science US28216 v3 Demonstrate knowledge of world geography, including the Pacific Islands and Australia, relevant to the travel industry 5 N N I N Social Science